Mattalack/Deadwood/README.md

 # Deadwood
-A game project for an object-oriented programming class
+A game project for an object-oriented programming class.
+The final product will be a playable game with GUI.